robertlarue/MassQuery/README.md

 * Import list of machines from a text file
 * Retrieve list of machines from Active directory using LDAP url
 * Filter list of machines with Regex
+* Use the same SQL server credentials across all machines
+* Retrieve SQL server credentials from a connection string with an xml file stored on the machine
+* Connection strings are located using the UNC path to the file and the xpath within the file